therealahrion/Audio-Modification-Library/README.md

 ### v2.9 -
 * Changed copy functions (CP_PRFX and CP_NBPRFX) so it works with partitions other than system and vendor.
 UNITY variable no longer needed when the CP prefixes are used
 * Merged unity-wipe function with rest of installer - TIMEOFEXEC=1 still runs at the same time though so customrules aren't change
+* Copy system audio_effects cfg to vendor if missing

 ### v2.8 - 12.29.2017
 * Script improvements